Akhil-Krishna/Phantom/README.md

 This app is intended to be made as both website form and also as an executable file for windows so the range of users can be increased

+# Working
+use middle and index finger to select a tool use index finger draw

 # Requirements

 1. Python 3.7 or above